Mustafa Fadilpašić: Early life and family

 Fadilpašić was raised and educated in the Ottoman capital city Constantinople.
 He also lived in Egypt before returning to Sarajevo in 1860.
-Upon his return to Sarajevo, he married Nuri Gradaščević, a woman who was known as the largest single landowner in Bosnia and Herzegovina, and niece of military leader Husein Gradaščević.
+Upon his return to Sarajevo, he married Nuri Gradaščević, a woman known as the largest single landowner in Bosnia and Herzegovina and the niece of military leader Husein Gradaščević.

 His father died aged 80 on 26 November 1882 in Istanbul, having migrated there when the Habsburg regime took over Bosnia in 1878.
 He was buried in Üsküdar.
 Fadilpašić's paternal grandparents were Mustafa Nurudin, who was killed in January 1827, just prior to the Bosnian uprising, and Ćamila Fazlagić (died 1848).

 First Mayor of Sarajevo

 During the summer of 1878, the Austro-Hungarian army, led by Josip Filipović, began invading Bosnia and Herzegovina.
 Although met with resistance by the Ottoman Bosnian army, led by their commander Smail Haki-beg Selmanović, the Austro-Hungarians quickly captured the entire region, which had been a part of the weakening Ottoman Empire.

-Immediately after the arrival of the Austro-Hungarian government, Fadilpašić was appointed the first Mayor of Sarajevo, a position which was originally housed in a building on the left bank of the Miljacka, and later in Bistrik, one of the oldest settlements in the city.
+Immediately after the arrival of the Austro-Hungarian government, Fadilpašić was appointed the first mayor of Sarajevo, a position which was originally housed in a building on the left bank of the Miljacka, and later in Bistrik, one of the oldest settlements in the city.

 During his governance, Sarajevo underwent noticeable positive changes and Sarajevans were particularly fond of their first mayor.
 He enacted the first regulatory plan of Sarajevo, which provided protection and revitalization for the historic bazaar Baščaršija.
 In 1880 he implemented the first wagonettes in Sarajevo.
 Five years later, he had horse-drawn trams installed.

 For the first time in six centuries, in 1881, he reinstated the Catholic Church in Bosnia and Herzegovina.
 Pope Leo XIII named Josip Štadler the first archbishop of Sarajevo.
 Around that same time, he commissioned the building of, what is today known as, the Building of the Presidency of Bosnia and Herzegovina, which was designed by Josip Vancaš.
 Fadilpašić also commissioned the National Museum of Bosnia and Herzegovina, Sacred Heart Cathedral, a Sharia law school, a grammar school and multiple hamams.

 Fadilpašić, his father and his brother became the most politically influential Sarajevans near the end of the 19th century.